OrangeAVA/Practical-Data-Analytics-for-BFSI/README.md

 # Practical-Data-Analytics-in-BFSI
-Practical Data Analytics in BFSI, published by Orange, AVA™
+Practical Data Analytics for BFSI, published by Orange, AVA™